 These sous vide sweet potatoes are no-fuss, easy to make and packed with vitamins and nutrients.
 They are so flavorful, and you can serve them with pretty much any meal like steak, chicken, or seafood.
 Whether you are serving this with your Thanksgiving dinner, or simply a weeknight meal, you’ll love this perfect side dish recipe.

-Unlike boiled sweet potatoes, they are cooked in a vacuum-sealed bag in the sous vide water bath where the flavors are enclosed and not diluted by water!
-Plus, they are cooked at a precise temperature, taking all the guesswork out of the equation and gives you back free time!
+- Unlike boiled sweet potatoes, they are cooked in a vacuum-sealed bag in the sous vide water bath where the flavors are enclosed and not diluted by water!
+Plus, they are cooked at a precise temperature, taking all the guesswork out of the equation and giving you back free time!

 Sweet potato vs. yam